leonardomaccari/fromdiff/README.md

 This code helps you doing that.

 ## Input & Output
-It takes as input a JSON file, containing a list of "From:" fields in the form:
+The fromdiff library  takes as input a JSON file, containing a list of "From:" fields in the form:

 "FirstName SecondName ThirdName..." <user@domain.extension>